lostkuma/IronHack16s/README.md

 	* The initialized Map is located at Indianapolis since it is the capital of Indiana
 	* Major locations sell vegetables will be marked on the map with name tags displayed on top
 	* Market name will shown when mouse is moved to a tag
-	* Upon clicking on a tag, information with for the location will be shown on the bottom window of the webpage.
+	* Upon clicking on a tag, information for the location will be shown on the side bar of the webpage.
 Information contains the features discussed above for a market
-	* Current weather data will be retrived use OpenWeatherMap API (http://openweathermap.org/api), and be displayed in the information windown with a weather icon at the bottom of the webpage
+	* Current weather data will be retrived use OpenWeatherMap API (http://openweathermap.org/api), and be displayed in the information windown with a weather icon at the webpage

 * Data Visualization
 	* Radar chart will be used for data visualization